LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Mage Sight/Active Mage Sight.md

 Allows a mage to detect the presence of the Anchor [[Conditions|Condition]] or manifested ghosts and related phenomena.
 With a glance, a mage using [[Mage Sight]] can tell if someone has a soul, or if a body is, in fact, dead.

 [[Fate]] Sight:\
 Highlights anyone the mage watches who experiences a dramatic failure or exceptional success.
-It reveals the presence and use of a [[Destiny Merit|Destiny]] a [[Merit]], but not the details of that destiny.
+It reveals the presence and use of a [[Destiny Merit|Destiny]] a [[Merits|Merit]], but not the details of that destiny.

 [[Forces]] Sight:\
 Detects motion and highlights the presence of environmental [[Tilts]], fire, electricity, and other hazards.
 With a glance, a mage can tell if a device is powered.